Barbie doll wiki: Barbie variations

 Barbie doll wiki: Why were black Barbie dolls suddenly available?

-Have you ever asked yourself why suddenly in 1980 black Barbie dolls became available?
-It seems that the year 1980 marked one turning point in the barbie world.
-The why is a really good question.
-I’m not 100% but I think I read in a book that a law was changed by the time of 1980 and it became possible for Mattel to produce black Barbie dolls that were called “Barbie” for the first time.
-Sadly I wasn’t able to find out the name of the law.
+Have you ever wondered why black Barbie dolls suddenly appeared in 1980?
+It seems that 1980 was a turning point in the world of Barbie.
+The reason why is quite intriguing.
+While I’m not entirely certain, I recall reading in a book that a law was changed around that time, which made it possible for Mattel to produce black dolls officially named “Barbie” for the first time.
+Unfortunately, I haven’t been able to find the specific name of this law.

 Sieh dir diesen Beitrag auf Instagram an